vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 ## ePayment API

-We recommend that all new integrations use the [ePayment API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/epayment-api), not the [eCom API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api).
+We strongly recommend that all new integrations use the [ePayment API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/epayment-api), not the [eCom API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api).
+The ePayment API is redesigned from scrstch, based on everything we have learned through the eCom API over several years.

 The
 [ePayment API specification](https://vippsas.github.io/vipps-developer-docs/api/epayment)